malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 * Block, N. (2002).
 The Harder Problem of Consciousness.
 The Journal of Philosophy, 99(8), 391–425. https://doi.org/10.2307/3655621

+* Booth, A. D. (1951).
+A Signed Binary Multiplication Technique.
+The Quarterly Journal of Mechanics and Applied Mathematics.
+IV (2): 236–240.

 * Borţun, D., & Purcarea, V. L. (2013).
 Marketing and semiotic approach on communication.
 Consequences on knowledge of target-audiences.
 Journal of medicine and life, 6(1), 103–108.

 * Burnum J. F. (1993).
 Medical diagnosis through semiotics.
 Giving meaning to the sign.
 Annals of internal medicine, 119(9), 939–943. https://doi.org/10.7326/0003-4819-119-9-199311010-00012

 * Crane, T. (2009).
 Intentionalism.
 The Oxford Handbook to the Philosophy of Mind.
 Oxford: Oxford University Press. pp. 474–93.
 [Abstract](https://philpapers.org/rec/CRAI-17).

+* Fodor, J. (1975).
+The Language of Thought.
+New York: Thomas Y. Crowell.

+* Fodor, J. (1981).
+Representations.
+Cambridge: MIT Press.

+* Fodor, J. (1987).
+Psychosemantics.
+Cambridge: MIT Press.

+* Fodor, J. (1990).
+A Theory of Content and Other Essays.
+Cambridge, MA: MIT Press.

+* Fodor, J. (1994).
+The Elm and the Expert.
+Cambridge, MA: MIT Press.

+* Fodor, J. (2008).
+Lot 2: The Language of Thought Revisited.
+Oxford: Clarendon Press.

 * Haynes, J-D. (2013).
 Beyond Libet: Long-Term Prediction of Free Choices from Neuroimaging Signals.
 In A. Clark, J. Kiverstein and T. Vierkant (eds.), Decomposing the Will, Oxford: Oxford University Press.

 * Hoffman (?).
 The Interface Theory of Perception. https://sites.socsci.uci.edu/~ddhoff/interface.pdf

+* Kant, Immanuel, Critique Of Pure Reason, 1781.
+Translated by Norman Kemp Smith, London: Macmillan, 1929.
+Koestler, Arthur, The Act of Creation, London: Pan Books, 1970.

 * Kim, J. (2002).
 The Many Problems of Mental Causation (Excerpt).
 In Chalmers, D. (ed.), Philosophy of Mind: Classical and Contemporary Readings.
 Oxford and New York: Oxford University Press, 170-179.

-* Kant, Immanuel, Critique Of Pure Reason, 1781.
-Translated by Norman Kemp Smith, London: Macmillan, 1929.
-Koestler, Arthur, The Act of Creation, London: Pan Books, 1970.
+* Kriegesgorte, K. (2015).
+Deep Neural Networks: A New Framework for Modeling Biological Vision and Brain Information Processing.
+Annual Review of Vision Science, 1: 417–446

+* Krishevsky, A., Sutskever, I., and Hinton, G. (2012).
+ImageNet Classification with Deep Convolutional Neural Networks.
+Advances in Neural Information Processing Systems, 25: 1097–1105.

 * Levine, J. (1983).
 Materialism and the Qualia: The Explanatory Gap.
 Pacific Philosophical Quarterly, LXIV, 354-61.